royratcliffe/ActiveResourceKit/README.md

 asynchronous and synchronous interfaces; this simply follows the pattern set by Apple in their URL connection API.

+## Resources Using Core Data

-## Setting Up an Active Resource-Based Core Data Stack
+### Setting Up an Active Resource-Based Core Data Stack

 This is easy to do.
 Just follow the usual Core Data-prescribed procedure: load the model, load the coordinator with the model, add the store to the